 - 1. The animal that the Mini 4-H member will show at the Hendricks County 4-H Fair will be YOUR animal.
 It will be shown in a non-competitive class at a designated time.
 It will not count against you.
 It MUST be an animal that you intend to show at the Fair and meets all of the required identification guidelines and deadlines. - 2.
 You are expected to help your Mini 4-H member complete at least three of the five activities listed in their book for showing.
 The Mini 4-H member should work with you to complete the task list items.
-These items include: - a.
-Attend a Hendricks County 4-H Livestock club/project meeting and get hands-on experience with live animals (list of project/club meetings listed below). - b.
-Attend the hands-on Mini 4-H livestock meeting. - c.
-With a parent or guardian, visit your mentor's farm/barn to learn more about the animal you will be showing. - d.
-Name the parts of the livestock animal that you will be studying. - e.
-Attend a livestock show to learn more about how your animal is to be shown. - f.
-Complete the activities in this manual for your species. - 3.
+These items include - a.
+Having them attend a club/project workshop with you and get hands-on experience with an animal - b.
+Attend the Mini 4-H hands-on livestock workshop - c.
+Visit a farm - d.
+Name the parts of a livestock animal you are studying (resources available in the Mini 4-H Showing book/ Farm Animal Book) - e.
+Attend a livestock show together - 3.
 Mini 4-H is a chance for 1st and 2nd graders to explore different areas of 4-H, without the competition piece.
 Education and safety are always important.
 Be sure to spend time working with your Mini Mentee to educate and prepare them for safely showing the animal. - 4.
 Prepare your Mini 4-H member for show by going over the animal he/she will be showing.
 Help them understand how the animal is identified (tags, ear notches, tattoos, etc.) and why it is important. - 5.
 Understand differences everyone is different.
 Your Mini Mentee may know a lot or not a lot about showing animals.
 Be prepared to be patient as they learn. - 6.
 If at any time, you decide that being a mentor is not for you, PLEASE alert your species Club Leader or the Extension Educator so that we may help the Mini Mentee find a new Mentor.

-If you have questions, please contact the Purdue Extension - Hendricks County Office at 317-745-9260 or email hendrices@purdue.edu.
+If you have questions, please contact the Purdue Extension - Hendricks County Office at 317-745-9260 or email hendrces@purdue.edu.
 Thank you again for becoming a Mentor to a Mini 4-H Member!